Solomon R. Guggenheim Museum: Difficulties

-The building's construction was delayed, first because of material shortages caused by World War II, then by increasing construction costs after the war ended.
+The building's construction was delayed, first because of material shortages caused by World War II, then by increasing construction costs after the war.
 By late 1946, Guggenheim and Rebay had redesigned the basement theater to accommodate concerts.
 Rebay and Wright disagreed over several aspects of the design, such as the means by which the paintings were to be mounted, although they both wanted the design to "reflect the unity of art and architecture".
-Wright continued to modify his plans during the late 1940s, largely because of concerns over the building's lighting, and he created another model of the museum in 1947.
-The collection was greatly expanded in 1948 through the purchase of art dealer Karl Nierendorf's estate of some 730 objects.
+Wright continued to modify his plans during the late 1940s, largely because of concerns over the building's lighting, and created another model of the museum in 1947.
+The collection was greatly expanded in 1948 through the purchase of art dealer Karl Nierendorf's estate of some 730 works.

 Progress remained stalled through the late 1940s, and William Muschenheim renovated an existing townhouse on the site, at 1071 Fifth Avenue, for the museum's use.
 Guggenheim's health was in decline, but he refused Wright's offer to downsize the planned building so it could be completed during Guggenheim's lifetime.
 After Guggenheim died in 1949, members of the Guggenheim family on the foundation's board of directors had personal and philosophical differences with Rebay.
 Under Rebay's leadership, the museum had become what Aline B. Saarinen described as an "esoteric, occult place in which a mystic language was spoken".
 Some of the museum's staff and trustees wished to oust Rebay and cancel Wright's design.
 Wright, however, persuaded several members of the Guggenheim family to acquire additional land on Fifth Avenue so his design could be developed in full.

 To accommodate the growing collection, in August 1951 the Guggenheim Foundation acquired an apartment building at 1 East 88th Street to remodel for museum use.
 It now owned a continuous frontage on Fifth Avenue from 88th to 89th Street.
 This prompted Wright to redesign the new building yet again, proposing a multi-story annex with apartments behind the museum.
 The foundation also announced that the museum would start exhibiting "objective" works of art, as well as older artwork.
 Rebay, who disagreed with this policy, resigned as director of the museum in March 1952.
 Nevertheless, she left a portion of her personal collection to the foundation in her will.
-Shortly after Rebay resigned, Wright filed plans for the building, which was projected to cost $2 million.
-The museum was renamed the Solomon R. Guggenheim Museum in 1952.
+Shortly after Rebay resigned, Wright filed plans for the building, which was now projected to cost $2 million.
+It was renamed the Solomon R. Guggenheim Museum in 1952.

 Sweeney era

-James Johnson Sweeney was appointed as the museum's director in October 1952.
-Sweeney expanded the foundation's collecting criteria, rejecting Rebay's dismissal of "objective" painting and sculpture.
-He also started exhibiting some of the works that had been placed in storage under Rebay's leadership.
-In 1953, the museum hosted a retrospective of Wright's work entitled "Sixty Years of Living Architecture", housed in a temporary pavilion that Wright had designed.
+James Johnson Sweeney was appointed the museum's director in October 1952.
+He expanded the foundation's collecting criteria, rejecting Rebay's dismissal of "objective" painting and sculpture, and started exhibiting some of the works placed in storage under Rebay's leadership.
+In 1953, the museum hosted a retrospective of Wright's work, "Sixty Years of Living Architecture", in a temporary pavilion Wright had designed.